Fenet254/Complaint-Management-System/README.md

 - A clean structure for future improvements (e.g., notifications, analytics)

 Would you like help writing the full README, including setup instructions, feature list, and contribution guidelines?
 I can tailor it to your tech stack and student audience.

+🛠️ Built For Students, By Student

+This project is part of a student-led initiative to improve campus life through technology.
+It’s lightweight, customizable, and ready to be deployed in any university setting.
+The codebase includes:
+- A backend for complaint storage and processing
+- A dashboard for tracking and managing submissions
+- A clean structure for future improvements (e.g., notifications, analytics